Renting Out Your Home in San Francisco: Everything You Should Consider

 Think Through the Landlord Role

 You’ll be responsible for tenant relations, maintenance requests, collecting rent, and ensuring legal compliance.
-You'll need to draft a solid lease agreement, conduct tenant screenings, and, if pets are allowed, determine policies that protect your property.
+You'll need to draft a solid lease agreement, conduct tenant screenings, and, if pets are allowed, determine policies that protect your rental property.

-Some of the core obligations include:
+Some of the core obligations under the landlord-tenant laws include:

-- Keeping the property clean and well-maintained
+• Keeping the rental property clean and well-maintained.

-- Ensuring appliances and systems are in working condition
+• Ensuring appliances and systems are in working condition.

-- Handling repair requests promptly
+• Handling repair requests promptly.

-- Respecting tenant privacy as outlined by law
+• Respecting tenant privacy as outlined by law.

 Assess whether you're ready for this level of commitment or if you'd be better off outsourcing these duties.